brunoton/return-to-consciousness/dissociation-to-integration.md

 Josipovic, Z. (2010).
 Duality and nonduality in meditation research. *Consciousness and Cognition, 19*(4), 1119-1121.

 Josipovic, Z. (2014).
 Neural correlates of nondual awareness in meditation. *Annals of the New York Academy of Sciences, 1307*(1), 9-18.

+Jung, C. G. (1934).
+A review of the complex theory.
+In *The Structure and Dynamics of the Psyche* (Collected Works, Vol. 8).
+Princeton University Press.

 Jung, C. G. (1959). *Aion: Researches into the Phenomenology of the Self* (Collected Works, Vol. 9, Part 2).
 Princeton University Press.